-1.1 Please describe the types of fintech businesses that are active in your jurisdiction and the state of the development of the market, including in response to the COVID-19 pandemic.
-Are there any notable fintech innovation trends of the past year within particular sub-sectors (e.g. payments, asset management, peer-to-peer lending or investment, insurance and blockchain applications)?
+1.1 Please describe the types of fintech businesses that are active in your jurisdiction and the state of the development of the market, including in response to the COVID-19 pandemic and ESG (Environmental, Social and Governance) objectives.
+Are there any notable fintech innovation trends of the past year within particular sub-sectors (e.g. payments, asset management, peerto-peer lending or investment, insurance and blockchain applications)?

 Switzerland continues to offer a friendly environment for companies in the fast-growing fintech sector.
-According to a market study, a total of 382 fintech companies were active in Switzerland by the end of 2019, with a slight increase from the previous year (356 fintech companies).
-The year-to-year growth rate has slowed down in comparison to the year 2018 where the growth rate was 60% compared to the year 2017.
-While, in 2018, there was a significant increase in the number of fintech companies mainly driven by businesses in the field of blockchain/distributed ledger technology ("DLT"), the largest absolute growth in 2019 was driven by companies offering novel investment management solutions (e.g. analytics tools, products based on big data or AI) and fintech companies in the banking and related infrastructure sectors (e.g. wallet solutions, trading platforms or crypto banks) (all figures: IFZ Fintech Study 2020, pp. 63-64).
-However, the scope of activities in the Swiss fintech industry is much broader than that and the distinction between fintech and traditional financial services has become increasingly blurred.
+According to a market study, a total of 405 fintech companies were active in Switzerland by the end of 2020, a slight increase from 382 in the previous year.
+The number of companies active in the field of blockchain/distributed ledger technology ("DLT") remained relatively steady at 120 companies in 2020 vs. 132 in the previous year.
+The fastest-growing sub-sector at present is process digitisation, automatisation and robotics (all figures: IFZ Fintech Study 2021, pp 63-67).
+Overall, the Swiss fintech industry is very broadly diversified, and the distinction between fintech and traditional financial services continues to be blurred.

-Swiss-based fintech businesses include in particular payment systems, investment and asset management services, exchanges, crowdfunding and crowdlending platforms, insurance-related businesses (insurtech) as well as distribution and information platforms in the area of collective investment schemes and other financial instruments.
-Businesses with a focus on blockchain/ DLT are a significant area of development.
-Many blockchain start-ups are based in the so-called "Cryptovalley" in the Canton of Zug, which initially became known as a hub for initial coin offerings ("ICOs").
-As of 2018, however, the enthusiasm in the ICO market cooled down considerably.
-Part of this development may be attributed to the general decrease in cryptocurrency values, but it must also be seen as a sign of the growing awareness of the applicable legal and regulatory framework as well as the challenges and limitations associated with conducting such activities in a compliant manner.
-More recently, the focus of attention has shifted towards the nascent market of so-called security token offerings ("STOs").
-In September 2019, Switzerland's stock exchange ("SIX") launched its prototype of the "SIX Digital Exchange" ("SDX") platform, which is intended to eventually provide a fully integrated end-to-end trading, settlement and custody service for digital assets.
-Another recent focus in the market has been on decentralised finance ("DeFi") companies and applications that offer financial services based on blockchain technology.
-DeFi is a rapidly growing sector aiming to achieve decentralisation and reducing the need for intermediaries, through the use of smart contracts.
+Swiss-based fintech businesses are, for instance, active in payments, investment and asset management services, exchange services, crowdfunding and crowdlending, insurance-related services (insurtech) as well as in various platform services, e.g. for the purposes of fundraising and/or distribution of financial instruments.
+Many businesses with a focus on DLT are based in the so-called "Cryptovalley" in the Canton of Zug, which initially became known as a hub for initial coin offerings ("ICOs").
+While cryptocurrencies and related services remain an active topic, security tokens and their issuance and trading infrastructures have in the more recent past received increasing attention.
+In November 2021, the Swiss stock exchange SIX ("SIX") launched a separate, fully regulated digital platform under the name SIX Digital Exchange ("SDX"), which is intended to provide a fully integrated end-to-end trading, settlement and custody service for digital assets.
+Another recent focus in the market has been on decentralised finance ("DeFi") applications.
+DeFi is a rapidly growing sector aiming to achieve decentralisation and reducing the need for intermediaries through the use of smart contracts.